Bdot42/mfakto/README-mfakto.txt

 - SievePrimesAdjust

 not planned for a specific release / ongoing
-- keep features in sync with mfactc
+- keep features in sync with mfaktc
 - performance improvements whenever I find them ;)
 - find the reason for the occasional aborts
 - documentation and comments in code